Dingleton Hill Covered Bridge: Description and history

 The Dingleton Hill Covered Bridge is located about 1 mi east of New Hampshire Route 12, on Root Mill Road just south of Town House Road.
-The bridge is a single span kingspost truss structure running 79 ft, resting on an original stone abutment and a 1954 concrete abutment.
+The bridge is a single span King post truss structure running 79 ft, resting on an original stone abutment and a 1954 concrete abutment.
 Its original wood-shingle roof has been replaced by corrugated metal.
 Only the lower half of the trusses are sheathed with vertical planking; the upper half is exposed.
 The upper portion of the portals are finished in vertical board siding.
 Its interior is 14.5 ft wide, carrying one lane of traffic.

 The bridge was built in 1882 by James Tasker, a local builder, at a cost to the town of $812.
 It underwent a major restoration in 1983 by Milton Graton, after which there was a rededication ceremony attended by one of Tasker's descendants.
 The bridge was damaged in 2016 when a school bus (overweight for the posted limit, and overheight for its portals) crossed the bridge; the damage was repaired and the bridge reopened several months later.

+On Town House Rd, at the intersection of Dingleton Hill Rd and Root Hill Rd, at the approximate DD coordinates of 43.4646, -72.3694, a sign for Covered Bridge No. 22 marks this bridge.